 At Penguin Coast watch the penguins as they dive, swim and waddle about their exhibit.
 There are six viewing windows which provide a number of angles to see the birds in action.

-Continue around the 1/2-mile path on the Wildlife Trail where you'll encounter grey wolves, Rocky Mountain bighorn sheep, Amur tigers, red wolves, white-lipped deer, red pandas, snow leopards, spectacled bears and more!
+Continue around the 1/2-mile path on the Wildlife Trails where you'll encounter grey wolves, Amur tigers, red wolves, white-lipped deer, red pandas, snow leopards, spectacled bears and more!

 Don't forget to check out the pachyderm residents at Asian Elephant Preserve.
 The Rosamond Gifford Zoo is home to six elephants: Doc, Siri, Romani, Kirina, Targa and Mali.
 During the summer and on school breaks, guests will have the opportunity to meet one of our elephants in person and experience what it's like to feel the unique texture of an elephant's trunk at Elephant Encounter.